The Chief Medical Officers for Scotland have been a huge inspiration to me.

 Communications sent but unanswered:

 No response came from the office of the Director General for NHS Scotland.
-With this experience I eventually asked for a “read receipt” (this is something I most rarely do) This appeared to establish that my communications were being received.
+With this experience I eventually asked for a “read receipt”.
+This appeared to establish that my communications were being received.
 Following this, I reluctantly made a FOI request to the Scottish Government to ask why I had received no response to my communications.
 This was the reply:

 I cannot understand why the Director General did not re-direct my communications from outset.